Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 13 Pfaffian

 Although $\mathscr{D}^{'}$ has a maximally unipotent monodromy point at $\phi=0$, the integrality of mirror symmetry breaks.
-It is observed that there is a preferable choice of variable $\tilde{\phi}=\phi/2^{16}$, and then everything miraculously goes well.
-The coefficients $1/2^{16}$ is chosen to be the minimum, for which the integrality of the normalized period, the mirror map and the BPS invariants holds, as we will see \footnote{S. Hosono pointed out that the change of the sign and the coefficient $1/2^{16}$ can be justified by the analytic continuation of the local solutions about $0$ to $\infty$.}.\\ \\ The Picard Fuchs operator $\tilde{\mathscr{D}}$ with respct to this new variable is
+It is observed that there is a preferable choice of variable $\tilde{\phi}=\phi/2^{16}$, with which the integrality of the normalized period, the mirror map and {\it virtual BPS invariants} (see the next paragraph) still holds\footnote{S. Hosono pointed out that the change of the sign and the coefficient $1/2^{16}$ can be justified by the analytic continuation of the local solutions about $0$ to $\infty$.}.
+The Picard--Fuchs operator $\tilde{\mathscr{D}}$ with respect to this new variable is

-This is the Calabi-Yau equation of No.225 in \cite{van2}.
-However, the expected positive Euler number corresponding to this point \cite{van1} excludes a geometric interpretation by a Calabi-Yau threefold with $h^{1,1}=1$.
-Since $\tilde{\mathscr{D}}$ has a maximally unipotent monodromy point at $0$, it still makes sense to speak of the virtual BPS invarinats $\{\tilde{n}_{d}^{0}\}_{d\in \N}$ corresponding to $0$,
+This is the Calabi--Yau equation of No.225 in \cite{van2}.
+However, the positive Euler number corresponding to this equation \cite{van1} excludes a geometric interpretation by a Calabi--Yau threefold with $h^{1,1}=1$. \\